Kyza/Khub/Libraries/KSS/README.md

 ## Getting Started

-### WIP

-Include this JavaScript in your plugin file.
+Include this JavaScript in the `start()` function of your plugin file.

-### Still WIP going to make this ask first later.

 ```
 if (!document.querySelector("#KSSLibrary")) {